jerryq27/Cheatsheets/Languages/Cpp.md

 // Deletes the memory at that address using array notation (buffer was made with an array). delete[] buffer;

+// Declaring multiple pointers on one line. int* ptr1, ptr2; // Error: ptr1 is an int pointer, ptr2 is an int. int *ptr1, *ptr2; // Fix: Both are pointers.
 ```

 #### Pointer Arithmetic